Laravel-Backpack/docs/4.0/base-how-to.md

         return backpack_view('auth.register');
     }
 ```
 This will make the registration process pick up a view you can create, in ```resources/views/vendor/backpack/base/auth/register.blade.php```.
-You can copy-paste the original view, and modify as you please.Including adding your own custom inputs.
+You can copy-paste the original view, and modify as you please.
+Including adding your own custom inputs.